verbelowski/starlight/test.md

 # Terms of Use

-Starlight software, including all accompanying source code, documentation, and assets, is provided under the following terms:
+Starlight™ tool, including source code, documentation, and other assets, is provided under the following terms:

 **License Grant:**